opencontainers/runc/man/runc-kill.8.md

 # OPTIONS
 **--all**|**-a**
 : Send the signal to all processes inside the container, rather than the container's init only.
-This option is useful when the container does not have its own PID namespace.
+This option is implied when the _signal_ is **KILL** and the container does not have its own PID namespace.

 : When this option is set, no error is returned if the container is stopped or does not exist.